uwcartlab/webmapping/Chapter01/readme.md

 If you are collaborating on a project with someone else, they can **_clone_** your repository from GitHub to their own machine, make changes to website files, then submit a **_pull request_** asking you to add changes back to the main repository.
 You can then sync or _pull_ their changes from their repository to the main repository and from there into your local website directory.
 You also can **_fork_** an existing repository from another GitHub account and propose changes to the main branch using this _pull_ request (more next chapter).
 Again, there are several options for using Git and GitHub collaboratively, some using command line and thus providing more control over the push, clone, and pull commands (e.g., [Git Bash](https://git-scm.com/downloads)).

 Again for simplicity, we use [GitHub Desktop](https://desktop.github.com/) in lesson examples.
 GitHub Desktop is more beginner-friendly than alternatives and meshes well with the GitHub website.
-However, it can be difficult to make sense when something goes wrong in GitHub Desktop, sometimes requiring deleting and recreating the repo; do such destructive rebuilding only when exhausting alternatives with your TA.
-GitHub Desktop is available on all Science Hall computers and works on Windows and Mac machines.
+However, it can be difficult to make sense when something goes wrong in GitHub Desktop, sometimes requiring deleting and recreating the repo; do such destructive rebuilding only after exhausting alternatives.
+GitHub Desktop works on Windows and Mac machines.

 ### II.
 Setting Up a Repository